Holomorphic Blocks in Three Dimensions: A first look at holomorphic blocks

 One nice way to understand these commutation relations is to weakly gauge the flavor symmetries by coupling a three-dimensional theory to an abelian four-dimensional $\CN=2$ theory, thinking of the 3d theory as living on the boundary of a 4d spacetime.
 In the case of a 3d geometry $\RqS$ (which for this purpose is equivalent to the curved cigar version) the 4d geometry is just $\RqS\times \R_+$.
 In the bulk, the operators $\hat x$ and $\hat p$ are dynamical Wilson and 't Hooft lines that wrap $S^1$ and can live at any point on $\R_+$.
 They can move freely along $\R_+$ and act on the boundary, but their ordering along $\R_+$ matters.
 It is the order in which they can act on the boundary.
 It was argued in \cite{Ramified, GMNIII} that the OPE of line operators is graded by angular momentum in transverse directions --- \ie\ by the spinning of $\R^2$ --- ultimately implying that as two operators pass each other on $\R_+$ they will $q$-commute.

+Alternatively, one may use the AGT correspondence to relate partition functions of certain 3d $\CN=2$ theories to degenerate conformal blocks in Liouville or Toda CFT, as in Section \ref{sec:OV}.
+In the CFT context, the line-operator identities of 3d $\CN=2$ theory become reinterpreted as standard Ward-Takahashi identities.

-When line operators act on the $\DqS$ partition functions of given three-dimensional $\CN=2$ theory, they will obey Ward identities of the form \be \hat f_a(\hat x,\hat p;q) \cdot B(x;q) = 0\,, \ee where the $f_a$ are \emph{polynomials} in $\hat x_i$, $\hat p_i$, and $q$.
+When line operators act on the $\DqS$ partition functions of given three-dimensional $\CN=2$ theory, they will obey identities of the form \be \hat f_a(\hat x,\hat p;q) \cdot B(x;q) = 0\,, \ee where the $f_a$ are \emph{polynomials} in $\hat x_i$, $\hat p_i$, and $q$.
 There are typically as many operators $\hat f_a$ as there are flavor symmetries, so that the equations \eqref{qLSUSY} completely determine the dependence of $B(x;q)$ on $x$.
 A more precise statement is that in the ``classical'' commuting limit $q\to 1$, the set of equations \be \CL_{\rm SUSY}\,:\quad \{f_a(x,p;1)=0\} \ee cuts out a Lagrangian submanifold $\CL_{\rm SUSY}$ in the space $(\C^*)^{2N}$, where $N$ is the number of flavor symmetries, with respect to a canonical symplectic form $\Omega=\sum_a \frac{dp_i}{p_i}\wedge \frac{dx_i}{x_i}$.
 We will return to this submanifold in Section \ref{sec:SQM}.
 The points on $\CL_{\rm SUSY}$ at a fixed value of the $x_i$ --- \ie\ the solutions $p^\alpha_i(x)$ to $f_a(x,p;1)=0$ --- are in one-to-one correspondence with the massive vacua $\alpha$ of the $\CN=2$ theory.
-In the fully quantum setting, we expect that the holomorphic blocks $B^\ra(x;q)$ provide a complete basis of solutions to the quantized Ward identities \eqref{qLSUSY}.
-This turns out to be a useful way to characterize the blocks: they are the solutions to the Ward identities that possess certain analytic properties.
+In the fully quantum setting, we expect that the holomorphic blocks $B^\ra(x;q)$ provide a complete basis of solutions to the quantized identities \eqref{qLSUSY}.
+This turns out to be a useful way to characterize the blocks: they are the solutions to the line-operator identities that possess certain analytic properties.
 We will discover more about the required properties in the following sections.

-The Ward identities \eqref{qLSUSY} can be derived systematically for any $\CN=2$ theory that has a UV Lagrangian description.
-The procedure for doing so was described in \cite{DGG,DGG-index} in the context of ellipsoid partition functions and $\SqS$ indices, but it is entirely local: the line operators, their algebra, and their Ward identities are localized at points in the geometries that look locally like the tip of $\DqS$.
+The identities \eqref{qLSUSY} can be derived systematically for any $\CN=2$ theory that has a UV Lagrangian description.
+The procedure for doing so was described in \cite{DGG,DGG-index} in the context of ellipsoid partition functions and $\SqS$ indices, but it is entirely local: the line operators and their algebra are localized at points in the geometries that look locally like the tip of $\DqS$.
 Thus, the systematic procedure applies directly to holomorphic blocks.
 We will review aspects of the construction in Section \ref{sec:blockint}.